Are you planning a trip to The Algarve? If so you should read this list of the top 27 Algarve beaches to explore!

 Read more about the best time to visit Portugal

-Click on the image to open the map of the best Algarve Beaches
+Click on the image to open the best beaches in Portugal map in Algarve

 Read more about The Algarve Region

 If you are planning a trip to the Algarve Region you may like our Algarve Itinerary and our tips on Renting a car in Portugal since driving is the best way to explore the Algarve but also all of Portugal.
 Also read:

 4 ways to get from Lisbon to Algarve Portugal – The ultimate guide for 2022

 Driving from Lisbon to Porto – the perfect 10 days road trip + practical tips

 Traveling to Lisbon in Winter – Weather and Things to Do

 The Best 21 Day-Trips From Lisbon